top of page

 Goneatara platyrhinus male habitus - OH OSU49-14 21imgs.jpg

 Goneatara is a small (4 species) group of spiders in the family Linyphiidae.
 One of these four species (Goneatara eranistes) hasn't been seen since 1923.
-We are continually searching near its last seen location (southern Virginia) in hopes of finding it.
+We are continually searching near its last seen location (southern Virginia and central North Carolina) in hopes of finding it.

 bottom of page